kris2475/Multi-Sensor-Gait-Activity-Data-Logger-for-HAR-TinyML/README.md

 Primary ML task: **Classification**

-Given a one-second window of engineered features, classify the activity into one of:
+Given a one-second window of engineered features, classify the activity into one of the following types:

 - Standing still
 - Level walking (slow)